Cooking in The Keys

 red_bell_peppers

-Store bell peppers in your refrigerator vegetable drawer up to 5 days.
+Store bell peppers in your refrigerator vegetable drawer for up to 5 days.

-Keep in mind: if the skins are hard to peel, it is perfectly ok to eat them.
+Keep in mind: if the skins are hard to peel off, it is perfectly okay to eat them.
 They might not have been roasted or steamed long enough, but don't stress.
-It happens!

-Are These the Same Peppers Sold in Jars?
+Are These the Same Roasted Peppers That Are Sold in Jars?

-Although roasted bell peppers are like the peppers that come in jars but when you make them yourself, you have several advantages:
+Although roasted bell peppers are just like the peppers that come in jars, homemade peppers have several advantages:

 • Roasted peppers cost a lot less than when you make them yourself.
 I've seen jars that cost as much as $25.00.